Scott-Guest/On-the-Origin-of-Pixels/README.md

 To introduce genetic variability, there is also a chance that a newly created cell's color will mutate.
 The chance of a mutation can be specified in the settings file.
 When a mutation does occur, its size is randomly selected such that the chance of a mutation of size `n` occurring is proportional to `1 / n^2`.

-Recording can be toggle with the <kbd>N</kbd> key.
-While recording, each generation the ideal color, number of living cells, average mutation rate, average fitness, and standard deviation of fitness deviation is recorded.
+Recording can be toggled with the <kbd>N</kbd> key.
+While recording, each generation the ideal color, number of living cells, average mutation rate, average fitness, and standard deviation of fitness deviation are recorded.
 This data is written to `OutPutFileName_num.csv`, where `num` is incremented each time recording is toggled.

 The settings file should be formatted as
 ```